massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ```
 {: codeblock}

-When you push your application, these jars overlay the default policy jars in the Java runtime.
+When you push your app, these jars overlay the default policy jars in the Java runtime.
 This process enables AES 256-bit encryption.